 |12th of November, 2017||Submission of conversational agents is closed.
 Teams submit final solutions for the NIPS Live Competition.|

 |20th of November - 3rd of December, 2017||Pre-NIPS Human Evaluation.
 Teams and volunteers start to evaluate solutions of teams.
 Evaluation is done remotely via a messaging platform.|

 |4th-9th of December, 2017||Conversational Intelligence Live Competition at NIPS.
 Teams, conference participants and volunteers continue to evaluate solutions of teams.
 Announcement of winners.|

 The competition consists of four rounds.

 Both human evaluators and dialogue agents complete the same task.

-Dataset collected during competition will be distributed under MIT license.
+Dataset collected during competition will be distributed under Apache 2.0 license.

 Participants have to make their systems available open source following the end of the competition, as the goal of the challenge is to enable the community to make sustained progress towards the creation of conversational intelligence.
 The data used by teams to pretrain models should be made open access or available on request for academic purposes.

 We also invite teams to use ParlAI in their solutions and submit applications for ParlAI request for proposals to $10,000 to $20,000 for academic research.

 Ryan Lowe, McGill University, Montreal